Passiflora lutea: Description

 P. lutea is a perennial, herbaceous, climbing or trailing, unbranched vine that can reach 3–5 m in length.
 Curled, springlike tendrils emerging from leaf axils help the vine to climb on structures or other vegetation.
 The leaves are trilobed, 3–7 cm long and 3–15 cm broad, with a 5 cm petiole.
 Leaves have smooth (entire) margins and are alternate on the stem.
 The upper surface of the leaves is dark green, and may be mottled with splotches of lighter green.
 In the north of its range, it is deciduous.

 The showy flowers appear singly or in pairs on slender flower stalks up to 5 cm long.
 Each flower is 1.5-2.5 cm wide with narrow yellowish greenish petals and broader green sepals.
 The fruit is up to 1.5 cm long and green, turning dark purple or black when ripe.
 Each fruit contains up to 10 seeds, which are brown, pointed at each end, and have a textured surface.

 Similar species

 P. lutea is very similar to Passiflora suberosa (corkystem passionflower), differentiated by the leaves, which are more variable and generally have deeper lobes in P. suberosa, and the stems, which are corky or winged in P. suberosa.
 Also, P. suberosa has a more limited range, occurring in Texas and Florida and parts of Latin America.
 Another similar species is Menispermum canadense (Canadian moonflower), whose leaves are a different shape, with three to seven lobes instead of just three.
 Also, the fruit of M. canadense grows in clusters and each berry has a single crescent shaped seed.

 Etymology

-The genus name Passiflora comes from the Italian word "passio", or suffering, based on a association of the flower parts to the crucifixion of Jesus Christ.
+The genus name Passiflora comes from the Italian word "passio", or suffering, based on an association of the flower parts to the crucifixion of Jesus Christ.
 The species name luteo is from the Latin word for "yellow", due to the color of the flowers.